Diane has been an artist her entire life. "My earliest art memory

 In addition to painting Diane is a sought after instructor with over 12 years experience teaching watercolor lessons, classes, and workshops in the community college setting, in various venues, and in her home studio.
 "I am so grateful to my teachers/mentors and other artists who have helped me along my artistic journey.
 I wish I could adequately express my appreciation for all that I have learned from them.
 It seems fitting and is extremely gratifying to pass along to others that which I've learned over the years".

-Diane has recently moved from Colorado to the Tryon community of North Carolina with her husband to be in closer proximity to two of their sons as well as to experience the beauty that this area has to offer.
+Diane has recently moved from Colorado to North Carolina with her husband to be in closer proximity to two of their sons as well as to experience the beauty that this area has to offer.
 "I look forward to settling into a new community, learning about the area, and once again offering watercolor instruction as a way of bonding with others and sharing the joys of painting."